gpii-ops/gpii-infra/gcp/README.md

 ## One-time CI setup
 1. Log in to the CI Worker and clone this repo.
 1. `cd gpii-infra/ && rake -f rakefiles/ci_save_all.rake`

-## Authentication workflow

-There are number of infrastructure components that require access tokens to interact with various GCP services.

-* For developers we use [application-default credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/).
-This approach allows us to trace every action performed by individual users back to their G Suite accounts.
-   * After initial interactive login you will be asked to login one more time to retrieve application-default credentials for your account.
-Locally stored credentials can be destroyed with `rake clobber`.
-* For CI we use `projectowner` service account, so all CI actions appear in audit logs under that SA.
-   * SA credentials are being generated and stored locally during [CI setup](#one-time-ci-setup).
-* In case SA credentials are present locally, application-default credentials are ignored.

 ## Monitoring and alerting